 How to fix overexposed photos

 First things first.
 Learn how to take a properly exposed photo.
-No matter how well you know how to use programs like Lightroom or similar, having a strong understanding of how the exposure triangle works, eliminates your problems.
+No matter how well you know how to edit photos, having a strong understanding of how the Exposure Triangle works, can help eliminate your problems before they begin.

 Manual mode gives you more control over your photos than auto modes.
 Learning manual, means learning how to properly expose your shots.

 Mess around with this until you’re comfortable.
-A great way to practice is with bracketing.
+A great way to practice working with proper exposure while shooting is with a technique called bracketing.

-Bracketing means taking two extra photos with different settings so you have three all together, with more opportunities to get a properly exposed shot.
+Bracketing means taking two (or more) extra photos with different settings so you have three all together, with more opportunities to get a properly exposed shot.

 So if you’re shooting in manual mode, test this out.